-As for the breadth of these co-op missions, we have very few details beyond some rough mission categories: simple assassinations, the prevention of executions and special protection directives.
-The developers have, however, stated their intention to draw from a wide roster of famous - not to mention infamous - characters of the era to populate their story, and King Louis XVI and the Marquis de Sade are two names that have been floated publicly.
+As for the breadth of these co-op missions, we have very few details beyond some rough mission categories: simple assassinations, special protection directives, and Heist content with tiered rewards based on how quickly you complete them.
+The actual details may be thin on the ground, but the developers have stated their intention to draw from a wide roster of famous - not to mention infamous - characters of the era to populate their story, and King Louis XVI and the Marquis de Sade are two names that have been floated publicly.

 Digital Foundry's first impressions

 If you're wondering how much of a technical toll Unity's going to take on your PC, PlayStation 4 or Xbox One, Digital Foundry took a strictly hands-off look at the PC version of the game at the end of last month.
 Early impressions are positive, with a new cloth physics engine that allows Arno's cloak to billow around him impressively, and a host of new fleet-footed animations that allow him to dart between building ledges much more fluidly.
 There'll be plenty to do with these new systems too - Ubisoft reckons there'll be hundreds of different buildings, monuments and catacombs to explore.